cnanders/matlab-npoint/README.md

 If you see them, proceed.
 If not, [download the FTDI driver](http://www.ftdichip.com/Drivers/VCP.htm) and try again.
 If you still have problems, consult the [FTDI website](http://www.ftdichip.com/Drivers/VCP.htm).

 The “dev/tty.usbserial-xxxxxxxA” is the string you pass to the {serial} in MATLAB when creating it.
-No go back go [step 2 of the instructions](#step2)
+Now go back go [step 2 of the instructions](#step2)

 ## Windows Users